jayz026/eod-prices/README.md

 # eod-prices
-This is now in my new branch
+This is now in my new branch2